-The Debt Policy and Swap Policy will have no immediate fiscal impacts.
-However, the implementation of these policies may assist the City in minimizing borrowing costs in the future due to the financial market's favorable outlook on such policies.
+Approval of the Debt Policy and Swap Policy will have no immediate fiscal impacts.
+However, the implementation of these policies may assist the City in minimizing borrowing costs in the future due to the rating agencies favorable outlook on such policies.